 Despite good intentions, industry involvement in medical education can cause unrecognised problems.
 The educational programme in question was well known for promoting interdisciplinary collaboration and it was recognised with a teaching award.
-Although the organisers did not believe that the content was influenced by sponsorship and referred to industry financial support as 'philanthropic', 22 for several years the lectures contained statements that promoted the products being sold by sponsors.
+Although the organisers did not believe that the content was influenced by sponsorship and referred to industry financial support as 'philanthropic',22 for several years the lectures contained statements that promoted the products being sold by sponsors.
 A non-faculty lecturer with conflicts of interests was invited to give the lectures when faculty members without conflicts were available.
 It should not come as a surprise that the students attending these sessions also did not recognise the problematic content since even practising physicians often fail do so.24 The difficulty in recognising problems underlines the need to identify and avoid potentially problematic sessions before they take place.
 Box 1 provides a decision aid that can be used to document the interaction between topics that may be subject to pharmaceutical industry influence and conflicts of

-Box 1 Decision aid for avoiding problematic conflicts of interest in undergraduate medical education

-- 1. Topic.
-Is the information or opinions about the topic likely to be influenced by conflicts of interests? - Session conflict of interest.
-Is third-party (eg, pharmaceutical industry) funding necessary or might the session or materials be delivered without such funding? - 3.
-Educator conflict of interest.
+Box 1 Decision aid for avoiding problematic conflicts of interest in undergraduate medical education 1.
+Topic.
+Is the information or opinions about the topic likely to be influenced by conflicts of interests?
+2. Session conflict of interest.
+Is third-party (eg, pharmaceutical industry) funding necessary or might the session or materials be delivered without such funding?
+3. Educator conflict of interest.
 Is it necessary to involve educators with conflicts of interest or are qualified educators without conflicts of interest available?

-Topic unlikely to be influenced
+Topic unlikely to be influenced Topic liable to influence

-No conflicts

-Low risk

-Low risk

-Moderate risk

-Moderate risk
+No conflicts ► Low risk Moderate risk

-High risk
+Conflict present Moderate risk ► High risk

 interest.
 The confluence of a controversial topic involving therapeutics and relevant conflict of interest in this case should have prompted greater attention to this high-risk combination.
 Note that in this case the content of the course was reportedly reviewed every year by a curriculum committee, yet the problems were not detected or dealt with through this process.

-blems were not detected or dealt with through this process.

-Medical students^{25 26} and physicians^{24 27} are unlikely to believe that their views are biased by their interactions with the pharmaceutical industry, but there is evidence that educational interventions are effective at changing this view.28 29 Trainees might be more likely to recognise problematic content if they had a taxonomy for describing the spectrum of such content from a selective presentation of correct information to falsehoods.
-Both didactic and role playing educational sessions can alert medical students to the effects of marketing on clinical decision-making.29 Tor example, an educational session for second- and third-year medical students comprising a session with a former pharmaceutical representative, a faculty debate and online modules increased scepticism about the appropriateness of pharmaceutical company involvement in teaching.2 Such educational sessions can be part of a broader effort to educate trainees about the financial implications of clinical decision-making,31 which may include the subtle implications of gift acceptance^{32-34} and the price patients pay for direct physician marketing such as the distribution of 'free' textbooks.35
+Medical students25 26 and physicians24 27 are unlikely to believe that their views are biased by their interactions with the pharmaceutical industry, but there is evidence that educational interventions are effective at changing this view.28 29 Trainees might be more likely to recognise problematic content if they had a taxonomy for describing the spectrum of such content from a selective presentation of correct information to falsehoods.
+Both didactic and role playing educational sessions can alert medical students to the effects of marketing on clinical decision-making.^{29 30} For example, an educational session for second- and third-year medical students comprising a session with a former pharmaceutical representative, a faculty debate and online modules increased scepticism about the appropriateness of pharmaceutical company involvement in teaching.2 Such educational sessions can be part of a broader effort to educate trainees about the financial implications of clinical decision-making,31 which may include the subtle implications of gift acceptance32-34 and the price patients pay for direct physician marketing such as the distribution of 'free' textbooks.35